Ensues/Ensues.github.io/README.md

 3. **Open the index.html file in your preferred web browser to view the site.**

-Or just open through gitpage from about
+Or just open through gitpage from the link:  ensues.github.io/

 ## **Usage**